Total Hip Arthroplasty in Human Immunodeficiency Virus Positive Patients: A Systematic Review of Outcomes

 Abstract

-Introduction: Total hip arthroplasty (THA) has become a common intervention for Human Immunodeficiency Virus (HIV)-positive patients who have osteonecrosis of the femoral head.
+Background: Total hip arthroplasty (THA) has become a common intervention for human immunodeficiency virus (HIV)-positive patients who have osteonecrosis of the femoral head.
 This paper provides a systematic review to assess survivorships, patient-reported outcomes (PROMs), infection rates, other complications, and immune competence for patients who had THAs who did and did not have HIV.

-Methods: A comprehensive and systematic review of published studies investigating the outcomes of THA in HIV-positive patients (osteonecrosis and non-osteonecrosis patients) was performed adhering to Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
+Methods: A comprehensive and systematic review of published studies investigating the outcomes of THA in HIV-positive patients (osteonecrosis and non-osteonecrosis patients) was performed adhering to Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines.
 A total of 10 studies with 9,534 HIV-positive patients fulfilled the inclusion and exclusion criteria.
-Manuscript quality was assessed on two scales: the Coleman Methodology Score and the level of evidence derived from Centre for Evidence-Based Medicine criteria.
-Data was extracted from studies in the five key areas of interest: survivorships; PROMs; infection rates; complications; as well as clusters of differention-4 (CD4+) counts and viral loads (VL).
+Manuscript quality was assessed on 2 scales: the Coleman Methodology Score and the level of evidence derived from Center for Evidence-Based Medicine criteria.
+Data were extracted from studies in the 5 key areas of interest: survivorships, PROMs, infection rates, complications, and clusters of differentiation-4 (CD4+) counts and viral loads.

-Results: Implant survivorship was between 95 and 100%.
+Results: Implant survivorship was between 95% and 100%.
 Postoperative Harris Hip Scores were significantly improved from preoperative values in HIV-positive patients.
 Postoperative PROMs and infections did not appear to be different between HIV-positive and HIV-negative patients.
 Many of the cohort studies demonstrate comparable complication rates to matched controls.
-Where described (7 reports), mean CD4+ counts ranged from 425 to 646 cells/mm3, with low VL (3 reports) and variations not found to influence outcomes.
+Where described (7 reports), mean CD4+ counts ranged from 425 to 646 cells/mm3, with low viral loads (3 reports) and variations not found to influence outcomes.